InsightSoftwareConsortium/ITK-Wasm/docs/api/node_pipelines.md

 - `type` is one of the [`InterfaceTypes`](/api/interface_types).
 - `data` contains the corresponding data for the interface type.
 - `path` is the optional file path on the filesystem to read after execution has completed.

+### `mountContainingDirs`

+Filepaths on the local filesystem whose dirname will be mounted to provide the wasm module direct access to the file.

 ### Result